-Loss of Utilities
+Loss of Other Utilities (Gas & Water)

 Utilities have become essential services which we rely on as part of modern life; they include electricity, gas, water, sewers and telecommunications.